Skip to Content

 • Use the Send test notification button to confirm the endpoint responds.

-• Alerts only send notifications on state changes — see Alerts: How alerts work for details.
+• Alerts only send notifications on state changes.
+See Alerts: How Alerts Work for details.

 Ensure the Content-Type header is set correctly.
 Most webhook endpoints expect application/json, but some services require application/x-www-form-urlencoded or other content types.